TUMFTM/f1-timing-database/README.md

 The data is available for the seasons 2014 - 2019.

 Hint: Progress in the `fcyphases` and `laps` tables are calculated based on time, not on distance.
 Therefore, 0.8 means that the phase started/ended at 80% of the final lap time, not at 80% of the track length (since this data is not available).
+Hint 2: The tire age for drivers starting in the top 10 is set to 2 laps by default (if they do not start on wet or intermediate compound).
+This is made to take into account that these drivers have to start on the same tireset on which they set their fastest lap time in Q2.
+The two laps are an approximation of the degradation relevant tire age (the real tire age is three laps, at least, since there is usually one warm-up lap, one or two hot laps and one cool-down lap on these tires).

 ### drivers table
 | Field | Type | Key |